MagicalTurtle/mint-bot/README.md

 It is also advisable to use a **Burner Wallet** when using this bot. **NEVER USE YOUR COLD WALLET**.

+1. Generate an encrypted private key file by running the application and selecting `Encrypt private key` then folllowing the prompts.
-1. Copy `example.toml` into another file. (e.g `chubbicorns.toml`)
+2. Copy `example.toml` into another file. (e.g `chubbicorns.toml`)
-2. Generate a flashbot signer key (This only needs to be done once) by running the bot and selecting `Generate Flashbot Signer`
+3. Generate a flashbot signer key (This only needs to be done once) by running the application and selecting `Generate Flashbot Signer`
-3. Edit the configurations inside the new file.
+4. Edit the configurations inside the new file.
-4. Run the bot and select the configuration you would like to use.
+5. Run the bot and select the configuration you would like to use.

 ## Examples